Blog /

 How many supervised driving hours does New York require?

-New York requires 50 total supervised driving hours, with 15 of those at night.
+New York requires 50 total supervised driving hours.
+15 must be at night and 35 during the day.

 What counts as night driving in New York?

-Night driving in New York is defined as sunset or 9 pm, whichever is later, to 5 am.
-You’ll need 15 hours of night driving.
+Night driving in New York is defined as sunset or 9 pm, whichever comes first, to 5 am.
+You need 15 hours of night driving to qualify for your license.

 How long do I need to hold my permit in New York?